Financial-Times/origami-website/_posts/2020-05-01-newsletter.md

 o-editorial-layout uses the new editorial quote style from o-quote <img src='https://user-images.githubusercontent.com/10405691/80201001-5ebe7300-861b-11ea-98c1-8c4448db4f25.png' alt='new editorial quote style in o-editorial-layout' /> -- https://github.com/Financial-Times/o-editorial-layout/pull/14

-o-teaser uses a new design which updated the spacing -- https://github.com/Financial-Times/o-teaser/pull/164
+o-teaser uses a new design which updated the spacing thanks to Eray and Mark from the Apps team.